-Even though every absence is calculated into the overall attendance rate, they must still be reported to the state as "Excused" or "Unexcused."
-Every absence is recorded in the school attendance system as Excused or Unexcused.
+Even though every absence is calculated into the overall attendance rate, every absence is recorded in the school attendance system as Excused or Unexcused.

 What is Excused?

 - Illness and/or hospitalization, parent/guardian verified - Medically documented illness (documentation from a doctor is required after 3 consecutive days of absence) - Documented dental, mental health, or medical appointment - Religious observance - School-related activities in which the student is participating - Serious illness or death of immediate family member (mother, father, sibling, grandparent) - Mandatory court date - Other circumstances with prior approval of administrator